 As a composer, Caroline has previously studied primarily with Gareth Williams and Peter Nelson, as well as briefly with John Traill.
 Caroline’s compositions have been performed around the country, featuring performances by Christ Church Cathedral Choir, the Edinburgh Composer’s Orchestra, the Scottish Chamber Orchestra, St. John’s Chapel (Oxford), Wolfson College Choir, and more.
 She was recently the student Composer-in-Residence at the Picture Gallery of Royal Holloway, in conjunction with the New Voices Consort.

 Now in Oxford, Caroline currently conducts Wolfson College Choir.
-Caroline is a lay clerk at Eton College, an alto with the Korrigan Consort, and deputises around Oxford.
-She plays viola/violin with the Amare String Trio and the Bate Players, as well as freelancing around the city.
+Caroline is a singer at Eton College, and deputises around Oxford.
+She also plays viola/violin regularly with various folk ensembles, as well as with the Bate Players, as well as freelancing around the city.

 “Developing Approaches to Integration of Works by Female Composers Into Sacred Choral Repertoire: An Oxford Based Ethnography”

 Minors, Helen Julia and Hamer, Laura, eds.
 (2021) The Routledge companion to women and musical leadership : the nineteenth century and beyond.
 Routledge.
 (In Press) FORTHCOMING